horaciosolis1991/Git-class-material/Class material/2- Git commit.md

 In addition to moving the current branch, you can also get git reset to alter the staged snapshot and/or the working directory by passing it one of the following flags:

---soft – The staged snapshot and working directory are not altered in any way.
+* soft – The staged snapshot and working directory are not altered in any way.
---mixed – The staged snapshot is updated to match the specified commit, but the working directory is not affected.
+* mixed – The staged snapshot is updated to match the specified commit, but the working directory is not affected.
 This is the default option.
---hard – The staged snapshot and the working directory are both updated to match the specified commit.
+* hard – The staged snapshot and the working directory are both updated to match the specified commit.